lemocla/Which-way-is-up/README.md

 ![mockup](documentation/design/multi-screen.png)

-Which Way Is Up -  an online gallery and ecommerce website for artist Peter Charalambides - was created for educational purposes only as part of the Code Institute’s full stack development course.
+Which Way Is Up -  an online gallery and ecommerce website for artist Peter Charalambides - was created for educational purposes as part of the Code Institute’s full stack development course.

 Using the principles of UX design, this fully responsive and interactive website was developed using HTML, CSS, JavaScript and Python as well as Django as a framework.

-View live project here [link to deployed link]
+View live project here [link to deployed link](https://which-way-is-up.herokuapp.com/)

 ## **TABLE OF CONTENT**